Maurice de Germiny

-Maurice de Germiny (born 23 November 1939) has been the bishop of Blois from 1997 to 2014.
-He hails from a French aristocratic family.
-One of his ancestors was a French ambassador to the Sublime Porte in the sixteenth century.
+Maurice Le Bègue de Germiny (23 November 1939 – 23 September 2026) was a French Roman Catholic prelate who was the bishop of Blois from 1997 to 2014.
+He hailed from a French aristocratic family.
+One of his ancestors was a French ambassador to the Sublime Porte in the 16th century.

-He qualified as an archivist at the Ecole des Chartes in Paris, and became responsible for the departmental archives of the Jura.
+De Germiny qualified as an archivist at the Ecole des Chartes in Paris, and became responsible for the departmental archives of the Jura.
 He subsequently trained for the ministry and became curate of Saint-Séverin, a Left Bank parish of Paris.
 He was later named vicar general of Paris.

+De Germiny died on 23 September 2026, at the age of 86.